jflorian/doubledog-apache/README.md

 ##### `manage_firewall`
 If `true`, open the HTTPS port on the firewall.
 Otherwise the firewall is left unaffected.
 Defaults to `true`.

+#### apache::mod\_wsgi class

+This class manages the Apache web server to provide Web Server Gateway Interface support.

+##### `packages`
+An array of package names needed for WSGI support.
+The default should be correct for supported platforms.

 #### apache::package class